thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

 ## Step 1.
 Installing _Bumblebee_

-### Option A: Download binary or archive from GitHub repository
+### Option A: Download the pre-built binary or archive from GitHub repository
 _Bumblebee_ is a single binary.
-You can download the latest, pre-built binary or archive for your platform in the “Releases” section of the GitHub project [here](https://github.com/thoughtrealm/bumblebee/releases/latest).
+You can download the latest pre-built binary or archive for your platform in the ***Releases*** section of the GitHub project [here](https://github.com/thoughtrealm/bumblebee/releases/latest).

 _**NOTE**: Be sure to validate the binary and/or archive with the hashes provided.
 They can be found in the release page description, as well as attached as a project artifact, or in the related description file